shivannis/xandr-docs-public/xandr-docs/articles/data-providers/removing-shared-segments.md

 ---
 title: Removing Shared Segments
-description: In this article, learn about how to remove shared segments. ms.custom: data-providers ms.date: 10/28/2023
+description: In this article, explore step-by-step instructions about how to remove shared segments. ms.custom: data-providers ms.date: 10/28/2023
 ---